-The bathroom was very similar to those at HGI Hatton Cross although they did at least supply face cloths which the other one doesn’t.
-You always just get a shower at the HGIs I have been too but the bathrooms and modern and well designed.
+The bathroom was very similar to those at HGI Hatton Cross, although they did at least supply face cloths which the other one doesn’t.
+You always just get a shower at the HGIs I have been too but the bathrooms are modern and well designed.
 The shower was large and with decent water pressure.
-The controls were simple which is more than some hotels where it takes half an hour to work out how to get the water to go warm or even to turn the shower on!
+The controls were simple which is more than some hotels, where it takes half an hour to work out how to get the water to go warm or even to turn the shower on!

-The toiletries were the standard Hilton brand, L’Occitane Verbena Lavendar which I used to quite like but now have gone right off as I stay in so many Hiltons.
+The toiletries were the standard Hilton brand, Crabtree & Evelyn Verbena Lavender which I used to quite like, but now have gone right off as I stay in so many Hiltons.
 I much preferred the previous Peter Thomas Rothe ones.

-Room service has very limited hours with it only available from 17:00 to 21:30.
+Room service has very limited hours, and is only available from 17:00 to 21:30.
 Given that people will be tired after long journeys and probably jet-lagged this seems a very strange choice for an airport hotel.
-There is no executive lounge but if you hold a Priority Pass or an American Express Platinum there is an alternative.
+There is no executive lounge, but if you hold a Priority Pass or an American Express Platinum there is an alternative.

 The Plaza Premium Arrivals lounge in T2 is open until 10 pm and allows PP and Amex Platinum holders free entry.
-There is a limited selection of free spirits, wine and beer as well as food to order. (review coming soon)
+There is a limited selection of free spirits, wine and beer as well as food to order (review available here).

-The chicken could have been a bit spicy and the skin crisper but the chicken was still moist and the rest of the accompaniments were tasty too.
+The chicken could have been a bit spicier and the skin crisper, but the chicken was still moist and the rest of the accompaniments were tasty too.

-Being a Hilton Diamond member I was entitled to a free breakfast.
-But it is not meant to be automatic as the default is 750 points.
+Being a Hilton Diamond member, I was entitled to a free breakfast.
+That being said, it is not meant to be automatic as the default is 750 points.
 Interestingly, although I had not changed my preference, I still got the free breakfast at the HGI Hatton Cross last time I stayed.
 You can change your preference in the Account>MyWay Hotel Benefits>Hilton Garden Inn.

 There was no issue with getting a free breakfast.
 The breakfast is in the Apron Restuarant with free seating.
 There was a short wait for a table whilst they sorted out issues with people from delayed flights being charged for breakfast.
 Once at the table, they explained that you could order omelettes or eggs from the server but everything else was help yourself.